isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ###  6. Encourage one Jumper at a Time

-Having one
-- person jump at a time will reduce collision and common injuries.
+Having one-person jump at a time will reduce collision and common injuries.
 However, if you can closely supervise the kids you can have multiple of them jumping together.
 The safety of your kids while jumping is your responsibility.

 ##  Conclusion